 After you install your system, you can still save more energy by changing your energy habits.
 Switching ‘vampire appliances’ off, and making simple switches can lower your energy bills even further.

 Of course one of the main reasons people go solar is to save money on their electricity bills.
-Did you know that you could save over 80% on your electricity bill and in some cases, you can eradicate your bill completely.
+Did you know that you could save up to 80% on your electricity bill and in some cases you can eradicate your bill completely.

 The amount of money you could save depends on how many panels you install and your individual energy usage.
 It’s important to know that solar isn’t a one-size-fits-all solution, and the system you might need could be different to someone else’s system.Are solar panels a good investment?